ChandlerLutz/geolinkr/README.md

 geolinkr is an R package that creates crosswalks for empirical comparisons across geographies and over time using shapefiles.

-You can create a crosswalk across geographic delineations by providing three shapefiles to the `create_cw()` function:
+You can create a crosswalk by providing three shapefiles to the `create_cw()` function:

 - `from_sf`: A shapefile with the **source** geographies as an [sf object](https://github.com/r-spatial/sf?tab=readme-ov-file#simple-features-for-r)